modesys/particle_filter_detector/README.md

 7. Camera system for stereo-pair use and 3D composition of images

 All this information combined together will be able to provide the exact location of the specific cell someone is looking for.
 ROS will be used for visualization purposes.

+Under development:
+1. Creation of a specific graphical User Interface (GUI) to interact with ROS as an external plug-in
+2. Implementation of additional non-parametric filters for additional in-depth analysis
+3. Database integration of recorded information during simulation phase
+4. Cancer integration markers and implementation of related growth equations

+**How PFDS works and its structure**